-If you have a concern about a wrongdoing within the council which is in the public interest, you can report this online.
+If you know of wrongdoing within the council and feel it is in the public interest to report it, you can do this online.

 Before you report it

-The following examples can be reported as whistleblowing concerns:
+The following are good examples of valid whistleblowing concerns:

 - someone’s health and safety is in danger

-- the council is breaking the law, for example does not have the right insurance
+- the council is breaking the law, for example, it has not taken out the right insurance

 - you believe someone is covering up wrongdoing

-Concerns that do not count as whistleblowing are things such as personal grievances.
+Personal grievances do not count as valid whistleblowing concerns.
 For example, bullying, harassment and discrimination are not covered by whistleblowing law, unless your particular case is in the public interest.

 You can report your concerns using our online form.